CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/advanced/self-signed-certificates.md

     1. Enter a memorable string as the Export Password when asked, this will be needed when adding the certificate to certmgr.

+## Import the Certificate

 1. Double click on the `cortex.pfx` file in the certificates folder to get the certificate imported to the Windows Certificate Store.
 Perform the following steps:
     1. Select `Local Machine` then click `Next`.
     1. Click `Next`.
     1. Enter the Export Password which the certificate was generated with then click `Next`.
     1. Select `Place all certificates in the following store`.
     1. Click `Browse…`.
     1. Select `Personal`, click `OK` then click `Next`.
     1. Click `Finish`.